 Euphorbia obesa Hook.

-Basketball, Sea Urchin, Baseball, Living Baseball, Baseball Plant, Gingham, Golf Ball, Vetmensie, Klipnoors
+Baseball Plant, Basketball, Sea Urchin, Baseball, Living Baseball, Gingham, Golf Ball, Vetmensie, Klipnoors

-Bloom Time: Mid summer
+Bloom Time: Mid-summer

 How to Grow and Care

-Native to South Africa, especially in the Cape Province.
+This species is native to South Africa, especially in the Cape Province.